Roseau River Anishinabe First Nation: History

 With the arrival of Europeans in the area, they were first called the Pembina Band due to their location in the Pembina Valley.
-However, as more and more settlers arrived and pushed the people away from their original lands to hunt they gradually abandoned these lands.
-Eventually with the signing of Treaty 1 on 3 August 1871, a grouping was given the peoples around the Roseau River where the community is now located.
+However, as more and more settlers arrived and pushed the people away from their original lands where they hunted, they gradually abandoned these lands.
+Eventually, with the signing of Treaty 1 on 3 August 1871, a parcel of land was given to the peoples around the Roseau River where the community is now located.
+Negotiations around land claims remained unresolved until finally being settled in 2011 with an $80 million agreement, part of which is held in trust for future generations.

 The community had to be evacuated in 1997, 2009, and 2011 as a result of flooding which cut off road access to the community.
 The community is protected by a ring dike which has prevented large inundation of the community during these floods.

 Reserve lands

 It has a registered population of 2,152 individuals.

 The First Nation has three reserves: